James Goodnight: Founding SAS Institute

+Growth and expansion

+As of 2025, Goodnight has remained CEO of SAS Institute for nearly 50 years.
+Under his leadership, the company experienced continuous growth.
+Its revenue increased from $138,000 in its first year in business, to $420 million in 1993 and $3.2 billion in 2022.

+SAS is one of the largest privately held software providers in the world.
+It develops several suites of software related to statistical analysis, machine learning, deep learning, computer vision and natural language processing, including SAS, JMP and SAS Viya.

+The SAS campus in Cary has grown to cover 900 acres, with approximately 4,000 out of the company's 10,000 employees based there.

+For most of SAS' history, Goodnight rejected acquisition offers and chosen not to take SAS public to protect the company's work environment.
+Since 2021, Goodnight has been guiding the company's preparation for an initial public offering (IPO).
+The planned IPO will allow the company to offer stock options to employees and to raise its profile.

+Leadership style

+Goodnight created SAS' corporate culture, often described by the media as "utopian."
+Throughout the company's history, Goodnight has maintained a flat and flexible organizational structure at the company.
+During the company's early years, he introduced benefits such as profit sharing, 35-hour work weeks, on-site medical care, childcare, and other services for employees which have contributed to improved productivity and employee retention.

-HSM Global described Goodnight's leadership style in a framework of three pillars: "help employees do their best work by keeping them intellectually challenged and by removing distractions; Make managers responsible for sparking creativity; eliminate arbitrary distinctions between 'suits' and 'creatives'; Engage customers as creative partners to help deliver superior products."
+HSM Global described Goodnight's leadership style in a framework of three pillars: "help employees do their best work by keeping them intellectually challenged and by removing distractions; make managers responsible for sparking creativity; eliminate arbitrary distinctions between 'suits' and 'creatives'; engage customers as creative partners to help deliver superior products."

+Awards and recognition

 In 1981, Goodnight was elected as a Fellow of the American Statistical Association.
+Goodnight has been called the "Godfather of AI" for his role in the creation of SAS.

 In 1997, he received the Golden Plate Award of the American Academy of Achievement.

-In 2004, he was named a Great American Business Leader by Harvard.
+In 2004, he was named a Great American Business Leader by Harvard Business School.
 That same year he was named one of America's 25 Most Fascinating Entrepreneurs by Inc. Magazine.
 He has also been a frequent speaker and participant at the World Economic Forum.
 In March 2020, Jim Goodnight was awarded a CEO Great Place to Work For All Leadership Award by Great Place to Work.

 Personal life

 Goodnight met his wife, Ann, while he was a senior at North Carolina State University and she was attending Meredith College.
-They have been married approximately five decades and have three children.
-Goodnight's net worth was $7.3 billion, as of February 2022.
+They have been married for over 50 years and have three children, including real estate redeveloper and historic preservationist James Goodnight.